Eumir Deodato: Recording career

 Deodato often plays the Fender Rhodes electric piano.
 He became successful as a keyboard player in the 1970s.
-Since then, he has produced and arranged music on more than 500 albums for artists such as Kool and the Gang, Con Funk Shun, Björk, Christophe and k.d. lang.
+Since then, he has produced and arranged music on more than 500 albums for artists such as Kool & the Gang, Con Funk Shun, Björk, Christophe, Ithamara Koorax and k.d. lang.
 Guitarist John Tropea and flautist Hubert Laws appeared on his early albums.

 Prelude, his first album in the U.S., was released in 1973.
+His track Also Sprach Zarathustra (2001) scored a big hit on the Billboard pop chart.
 This album was crossover music style that attracted a large audience and was produced by Creed Taylor for his label CTI.
-The album sold 5 million copies and earned Deodato the 1974 Grammy Award for Best Pop Instrumental Performance for the track Also Sprach Zarathustra (2001) as well as a Grammy nomination for Best New Artist.
+The album sold 5 million copies worldwide and earned Deodato the 1974 Grammy Award for Best Pop Instrumental Performance for the track Also Sprach Zarathustra (2001) as well as a Grammy nomination for Best New Artist.

 His second album, Deodato 2, reached number 19 on the Billboard album chart, and the single "Rhapsody in Blue" reached No. 41 on the Billboard Hot 100 in 1973.
 His interpretation of Pavane pour une infante défunte ("Pavane for a Dead Princess") by Maurice Ravel was used in the 1970s by an Australian television station as background music.

-In 1978, he had an orchestral hit with Whistle Bump from the LP titled Love Island.
+In 1978, he had an orchestral hit with "Whistle Bump" from the LP titled Love Island.
 The track promoted the widespread use of whistles in nightclubs at the time.
 However, his popularity in the discos was solidified when he released the 1979 single Night Cruiser from the album of the same name, which earned him a third Grammy nomination for Best R&B Instrumental Performance.
 Deodato continued recording through the 1980s.
-In 1985, he had two hits, "S.O.S., Fire in the Sky" and "Are You for Real", on Billboard magazine'ss top 20 Dance chart.
+In 1985, he had two hits, "S.O.S., Fire in the Sky" and "Are You For Real", on Billboard magazine's top 20 Dance chart.

+In 1998, Deodato invited his old friend and fellow Brazilian jazz impresario Arnaldo DeSouteiro to co-produce with him the first official CD reissues of all his albums from the 1960s, in a total of nine releases.
+Among them, Inútil Paisagem (reissued by JSR in co-production with Universal Music), Idéias, and all the albums from the Os Catedráticos series that were digitally remixed and remastered by audio engineer Rodrigo de Castro Lopes under the direct supervision of both Deodato and DeSouteiro.

 He recorded Live in Rio in 2007.
+In 2009, Prelude was reissued for the first time in Asia on SACD and SHM-CD formats under the supervision of Arnaldo DeSouteiro.
 In 2011, he released the album The Crossing, which he produced with Lino Nicolosi and Pino Nicolosi at Nicolosi Productions, with guest vocalist Al Jarreau.
 In 2010 he played the rhodes piano in the album Oasis produced and performed by Marita Pauli.
 In 2018 he arranged and conducted the strings orchestra in the album The First released by Riccardo Dalli Cardillo.